doug-leith/appFirewall/INFORMATION.md

 ## Anticipated risks/benefits to the participant
 We do not anticipate any risks to you from participating in the study.
 The project app also acts as an application firewall, allowing you to observe and allow/block the network connections being made from your computer.
 We hope that this will be useful to you.

-## Participation and withdrawal is entirely voluntary
-Your participation is entirely voluntary, and you can withdraw at any time by uninstalling the project app.
-Note that as there is no way for us (or anyone else) to link collected data to individual participants there is no way for us to delete data of yours once it has been uploaded to the project server.

 ## Accessing study results
 Study results will be made publicly available on the [project web site]((https://www.scss.tcd.ie/doug.leith/).